getsentry/sentry-docs/src/collections/_documentation/relay/options.md

 sidebar_order: 2
 ---

 The base configuration for Relay lives in the file `.semaphore/config.yml`.
 All keys are `snake_case`.

 ## Relay

+General relay settings.

 {:.config-key}
 ### relay.upstream